Chouffe/chouffe.github.com/_posts/2019-02-28-mxnet-clojure-aws.markdown

 star: true
 category: blog
 author: arthurcaillau
-description: Learn how to get started with Mxnet and Clojure on AWS
+description: Learn how to get started with MXNet and Clojure on AWS
 ---

 Setting up a Deep Learning development box is often a tedious task that requires one to install the proper drivers and toolkits for the given Deep Learning Framework.

-This post will cover how to setup such a box for Mxnet and Clojure so that any Clojurist can start playing with Mxnet on GPUs.
+This post will cover how to setup such a box for MXNet and Clojure so that any Clojurist can start playing with MXNet on GPUs.

-## Mxnet
+## MXNet

-Mxnet is the Deep Learning Framework developped jointly by Amazon and Microsoft.
+MXNet is the Deep Learning Framework developped jointly by Amazon and Microsoft.
 It is an incubating Apache Project.

-* [Mxnet Homepage][1]
+* [MXNet Homepage][1]
-* [Mxnet project repository][2]
+* [MXNet project repository][2]

-## Mxnet and Clojure
+## MXNet and Clojure

-Long story short: by leveraging Scala, Clojure can talk to the Mxnet bindings.
+Long story short: by leveraging Scala, Clojure can talk to the MXNet bindings.
 And this is amazing!
-Here is the [Clojure Package][3] in the Mxnet repository.
+Here is the [Clojure Package][3] in the MXNet repository.

 ## AWS Deep Learning AMI